outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - assumption: that one function cant be used to provide functionality associated with another function
       - conflation of functionality between 'read' function and 'execute' function

-    - core structural problems resolved with system optimization rules
+    - core problem structures, resolved with solution structures (system optimization rules)
       - lack of uniqueness/exclusivity of definitions (definitions shouldnt overlap)
+        - system optimization:
-        - system optimization: ensure that definitions dont overlap or allow ambiguities that are not useful
+          - ensure that definitions dont overlap or allow ambiguities that are not useful
+          - allow only intents that are useful, which dont allow non-useful intents
       - conflict between interpretation vs. application bc of difference that shouldnt exist
+        - system optimization:
-        - system optimization: ensure similarity of interpretation & application of definitions
+          - ensure similarity of interpretation & application of definitions
       - lack of meaning in the form of contextual/system position
         - meaningful position of 'input with function character' differs from position of 'input without function character' in a system
+        - system optimization:
-        - system optimization: the meaningful position of components should be analyzed at other interaction levels, like at a
+          - the meaningful position of components should be analyzed at other interaction levels, like at a
             - system level (using system-level integrated metrics) rather than just locally (with local or granular metrics like 'position of function character')
             - function level (using function metrics like 'functionality potential of function convolution/product/sequence')
       - requirement as an indicator of info reliability
         - position isnt required to reliably indicate a component like input/function, but the definition of those components is required to reliably indicate a component
+        - system optimization:
-        - system optimization: apply definitions in identification functions
+          - apply definitions in identification functions
       - lack of exclusivity in structural intents
         - multi-purpose structure like 'character string' used for multiple purposes (input, function) without differentiating/separating structure (separating input from function)
         - system optimization: